eclipse/eclipsefuro/docs/fbp/content/docs/web-components.md

 {{< columns >}}
 ## [Powered by lit](https://lit.dev/)
 Many of the world's most forward-looking organizations are building with Lit.
-So do we.
+We too.
 ![lit](https://lit.dev/images/logo.svg)

 *Most of our components are using lit or elsewhere native web components.*